rails/rails/guides/source/association_basics.md

 ##### `:primary_key`

-By convention, Rails assumes that the column used to hold the primary key of it's table is `id`, and `:primary_key` allows you to specify a different column.
+By convention, Rails assumes that the `id` column is used to hold the primary key of it's table.
+The `:primary_key` option allows you to specify a different column.

-Let's say that `users` table has `guid` as the primary key.
-And the requirement is that `todos` table should hold `guid` column value in the foreign key `user_id`.
-This can be achieved like this
+For example, given we have a `users` table with `guid` as the primary key.
+If we want a separate `todos` table to hold the foreign key `user_id` in the `guid` column, then we can use `primary_key` to achieve this like so:

 ```ruby
 class User < ActiveRecord::Base